Striking "Leader" from My Lexicon

 Well guess what?
 Anyone can do that?

 When we talk of "leaders," it so often conjures notions of power, position, and responsibility.
 All of these are notions that too often are built on scarcity.
 There are only so many hierarchical positions at the top of the organization.
-Power iheld by those who can make financial and resource decisions that affect others.
+Power is held by those who can make financial and resource decisions that affect others.
 Responsibility is something we are granted and then must be accountable for.

 Did you notice that all of these have an underlying theme of control and gatekeeping.
 Someone (or someones) or a system allows a person to have these things.
 Well, gatekeeping is the result of scarcity thinking - we only have to gate-keep when we feel there isn't enough for everyone, or worse, others are not worthy.
 Additionally, power, position, and responsibility are external to the person and therefore out of their full control.